The 20 Best Progressive Osseous Heteroplasia Doctors Near Me in New Mexico, US

 English

-Rick Gehlert is an Orthopedics provider in Santa Fe, New Mexico.
+Rick Gehlert is an Orthopedics provider practicing medicine in Santa Fe, New Mexico.
 Dr. Gehlert is rated as an Experienced provider by MediFind in the treatment of Progressive Osseous Heteroplasia.
-His top areas of expertise are Postmenopausal Osteoporosis, Osteoporosis, Osteoarthritis, Infectious Arthritis, and Hip Replacement.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Postmenopausal Osteoporosis, Osteoporosis, Osteoarthritis, Infectious Arthritis, and Hip Replacement.
+Dr. Gehlert is board certified in American Board Of Orthopaedic Surgery.
+Dr. Gehlert is currently accepting new patients.

 Experienced in Progressive Osseous Heteroplasia